 2018 has been a great year for my developing knowledge of all things Hog.
 I would never claim to be an expert , far from it and having rescue Hedgehogs has been a very short, sharp learning curve .
 However my knowledge has grown together with a greater empathy for our little spiked garden visitors.

 Ever keen to understand the hedgehog and increase my knowledge I came across a book on line , Hedgehog by Pat Morris .
+Having been a very good boy I added this book to my Christmas list , sent to Santa and on the 25th December the book arrived.
 If your love hedgehogs this is definitely the book for you.

 Four hundred and four pages dedicated to the life of the hedgehog , from an expert author and naturalist covering every aspect of hedgehog life .
 I can honestly say that I can’t put this book down at the moment and it’s been an invaluable source of information and reference whilst trying to understand my two little house guests.